Online marketing to do list for new salons and spas

 Google My Business Listing

 Finally yet importantly, create a Google My Business listing, otherwise known as GMB.
 You can Google “How do I set up a Google My Business Listing” and select a “how to” YouTube video.
 This should guide you on how to set it up step-by-step.
 You will have the opportunity to add your salon or spa hours, physical address, photos, services, etc. The most important reason to set this up is that Google uses verified GMB listings to generate the local “snack pack” results.
+If you want someone to build your listing for you, visit our GMB management page.
 According to one study, 33% of clicks go to the local “snack pack” results, with 40% going to the regular organic results.
 See example from www.ahrefs.com below

 You definitely want your salon or spa listed in the “snack pack.”